 The changes flow from a new set of laws accepted in a referendum in June 2024.
 The new law will in many cases usher in lower prices for electricity injected into the grid by those with solar panels.
 For some this may make solar panels a challenging investment.

 In the canton of Vaud, the price paid for injected electricity has already fallen from 17.6 cents per kWh to 10.15.
-The margin between what Romande Energie charges (32.78) and pays (10.15) is 22.63 cents per kWh, a gross margin of 69%.
-Romande Energie is the canton’s monopoly electricity provider.
-Those with solar panels cannot sell their excess electricity to a competitor at a better price.
-Based on recent experience and with new laws coming into force in 2026 some fear the price could fall again.
+The margin between what Romande Energie charges (32.78) and pays (10.15) is 22.63 cents per kWh.
+This margin includes tax, which the network does not get to keep.
+In addition, network providers use some of the margin to cover the costs of maintaining the network and costs associated with managing excess electricity in the summer when solar production exceeds demand.

 Deteriorating investment returns and price uncertainty will make it harder to convince people to install solar panels.
 A key challenge is the mismatch between solar production and consumption.
 When climate and consumption patterns are factored in, a household consuming 5,000 kWh a year with 10 kWp of solar panels might reach only 36% self-sufficiency and need to sell 83% of production – see online calculator here.
-Using the Romande Energie prices above, these solar panels would generate CHF 590 of savings and CHF 832 from electricity sales.
+Using the prices above, these solar panels would generate CHF 590 of savings and CHF 832 from electricity sales.
 The problem is installing 10 kWp of solar panels might cost CHF 25,000.
 Assuming a 25 year life span, the return on investment would be 3%.
 Self-sufficiency and the overall return can be increased with batteries.
 But this increases the investment.
 Subsidies and tax deductions also help to reduce the upfront cost but these represent a charge on everyone.

 Under the new law, prices for injected electricity will be calculated retroactively every quarter based on the market prices of solar electricity.
 A minimum price of 4.6 cents will be set at the beginning.
 This base amount will be increased in line with the market price, which will include an amount added to electricity from clean sources, a system designed to pay producers of clean electricity a clean premium.
 The clean premium has not yet been finalised but a provisional figure of 6 cents per kWh has been suggested.